loganrath/cist608/module-06.md

 activities:

-  - title: Proposal Literature Review Discussion Board
+  - title: Proposal Literature Review Discussion Board Responses
     icon: comments text-teal
     url: https://blackboard.albany.edu/webapps/discussionboard/do/forum?action=list_threads&course_id=_174705_1&nav=discussion_board_entry&conf_id=_283757_1&forum_id=_613516_1
-    description: Submit your literature review (4-5 page equivalent) as a post.
-Copy and paste your content directly into the discussion board.
-Include your references at the end.
+    description: Respond to 2 classmates' submissions.
+Early in the week you can respond to their post with just your name in order to sign up to review their paper.
+Then, later in the week, create another discussion board post with feedback.
+If two people have already claimed someone's post, you need to pick someone else's paper.
+While you will provide your feedback in a discussion board post, you may also leave specific comments or questions directly on the document.
     due: March 6 @ 11:59pm

   - title: "Walkthrough for Descriptive Statistics Activity (5:12)"